 - Lack of advanced IDE functionalities

-- Gets slower after the plugins installation
+- Gets slower after the installation of the plugin

-6. Komodo IDE
+Komodo IDE

 Type: IDE for Dynamic Languages